- Things to Do

 TICKETS TO TOP OF THE ROCK

-Top of the Rock is located 850 feet (260 m) above street level and has been offering stunning panoramas of the city since 1933 that include Central Park and the Empire State Building and more.
-Top of the Rock offers timed tickets, which usually means that there is less of a chance attending with huge crowds.
-But, before you pay full price, be sure to read our section on discounts just below.
+Top of the Rock offers timed tickets, which usually means that it is less likely that you will encounter huge crowds.
+Before you pay full price, be sure to read our section on discounts just below.

 6 WAYS TO GET DISCOUNTED TICKETS TO TOP OF THE ROCK

-(3) CitySights, one of the large hop-on, hop-off bus tour companies in town offers their FreeStyle Pass, which combines 3 days of bus service and 3, 5 or 7 attractions (including Top of the Rock).
-Price depends on the # of attractions, but you will likely get Top of the Rock for free.
+(3) CitySights, one of the large hop-on-hop-off bus tour companies in town offers their FreeStyle Pass, which combines 3 days of bus service and 3, 5 or 7 attractions (including Top of the Rock).
+The price depends on the # of attractions, but you will likely get Top of the Rock for free.

 (4) Rock Pass – Rockefeller Center’s own pass. $44/ticket gets you access to Top of the Rock as well as the Rockefeller Center Tour.
-Retail price for both would be $52 for an adult, so you would save $8 per adult and $2 per child (6-12).
-The tour is also part of most of the tourist passes.
-They also have additional passes that include Top of the Rock.
+Retail price for both would be $52 for an adult, so you would save $8 per adult and $2 per child (6-12). .

 (5) AAA – Triple-A members get $3 off tickets.
 Must present valid AAA card when purchasing.